 Why Do I Need Fat?

 Getting enough fat is essential for optimal health.
-Dietary fats are required for cellular metabolism and cell signalling; the health of various body tissues; healthy hormone function; and essential nutrition absorption of fat-soluble vitamins A, D, E and K. Not to mention, fat is an incredibly satiating macronutrient that will help to keep you full between meals and provide delicious flavour.
-Generally speaking, the dietary fat that we consume is either: 1) used for energy; 2) incorporated into other body tissues and organs or 3) stored as adipose (fat) tissues.
+Dietary fats are required for cellular metabolism and cell signaling; the health of various body tissues; healthy hormone function; and essential nutrition absorption of fat-soluble vitamins A, D, E, and K. Not to mention, fat is an incredibly satiating macronutrient that will help to keep you full between meals and provide delicious flavor.
+Generally speaking, the dietary fat that we consume is either: 1) used for energy; 2) incorporated into other body tissues and organs, or 3) stored as adipose (fat) tissues.

 Are All Fats Healthy?

 Although popular terminology typically classifies saturated fats as “unhealthy” fats and unsaturated fats as “healthy” fats, it’s not that simple.
 Humans have consumed unprocessed forms of both saturated and unsaturated fats for our entire existence given we evolved on diets consisting of marine life, wild game, milk, coconuts, and/or inland plants.
 Therefore, a better definition of “healthy fat” would be; unprocessed fat found in whole foods.